-Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 1st Quarter Comments 1st Quarter Status 4.3 Council facilitate and educate residents and visitors to adopt healthy lifestyles with a positive environmental outlook Encourage residents, business, landowners and visitors to actively engage in sustainability and conservation initiatives Completion of the Environmental Management Plan.
+Priority Strategies 2020-2021 Key Initiatives Performance Measurement Program Responsible Budget / Target Date 1st Quarter Comments 1st Quarter Status Encourage residents, business, landowners and visitors to actively engage in sustainability and conservation initiatives Completion of the Environmental Management Plan.
 Active promotion of key action items within the Council endorsed Environmental Management Plan.
 Compliance & Utilities Services 30.06.2021 Identified 10 projects/priority actions to be implemented under Environmental Charge Annual Implementation Plan 2020/2021.
 Council has formed a working group to finalise the project.
 Promote positive approach to exercise and healthy lifestyle Develop Walking Trail maps that will be included on the Council Website.
 Promote trails through social media.
 4 Trails be approved by Council and loaded on website.
 150 likes/hits on social media campaign Corporate and Financial Services 30.06.2021 To be commenced early 2021 Improve Council Website to include photos and data of available facilities of Council parks and open spaces that can be utilised by the community as outlined in the masterplan for parks, open spaces and recreation.
 Aim for 50% of Parks and Open Spaces Updated on Website Corporate and Financial Services 30.06.2021 To be commenced early 2021 Review Council's in-house environmental initiatives and implement improvements Annual review of the current environmental initiatives.
 Initiatives to be published on the Council Website and half yearly report tabled to Council advising of progress.
 Compliance & Utilitie 31.12.2020 Council has implemented projects under Illegal Dumping Hotspot Program targeted at curtailing illegal dumping issues in the town and create awareness and education around the issue.
 Council installed various informative signages around the town to deter public from illegal dumping and encourage them to report cases.